Iamvivek-gupta/interview/react.md

 # Props Drilling
-**Props drilling** in React means passing data through many layers of components, even when only the deepest child needs it, which makes code harder to maintain.[1][2][3]
+**Props drilling** in React means passing data through many layers of components, even when only the deepest child needs it, which makes code harder to maintain.

 ## Problem Example